Current Projects | Funding

 Expand all | Collapse all

-Magnetic Endothelialization of Implantable Cardiovascular Devices
+Magnetic Endothelialization of Flow Diverters

-Learn more about Endothelialization of ICDs
+Learn more about Endothelialization of Flow Diverters

-Learn more about Treating CVD
+Learn more about Bioprinting for HLHS

-Top-down Prosthetic Heart Valve Fabrication
+Top-Down Prosthetic Heart Valve Fabrication

 In order to promote the viability of using self-healing, human-tissue-generated heart valves for patients requiring heart valve repair or replacement, CaRE is developing a top-down approach to prosthetic heart valve fabrication.